 Outside of architecture, Fergus has a passion for the natural world and enjoys making, cycling and forestry.
 He has a young family and lives in Bath.

 Rachel Hammond – Studio and HR Manager

-Rachel has recently joined Feilden Fowles and is responsible for a number of roles across the practice including Human Resources and Finance.
-With over 10 years of experience in architectural and financial services and having recently completed a qualification in human resource practice, she is passionate about employee engagement and wellbeing.
+Rachel is responsible for a number of roles across the practice including Human Resources and Finance.
+With over 10 years of experience in architectural and financial services and having completed a qualification in human resource practice, she is passionate about employee engagement and wellbeing.
 Most importantly, Rachel champions everyone feeling welcome and appreciated.